jxhnthan/NUS-PL4226-Submission/README.md

 2. Copy the downloaded spreadsheets to your desktop
 3. Run the source code in R (remember to set the correct working directory!)

-Last Updated: 30 September 2022
+Last Updated: 16 October 2022

 <b>Submission by: Johnathan Yap Wen Jie (A0201567J)</b>